Welcome from our School Captains

 Archbishop Holgate’s School is outstanding because of everything we represent – predominantly reflected through our principles of values, care and achievement.
-We truly believe that these principles makes Archbishop Holgate’s School a happy, safe and supportive learning environment, where pupils and teachers alike feel secure and confident.
+We truly believe that these principles make Archbishop Holgate’s School a happy, safe and supportive learning environment, where students and teachers alike feel secure and confident.
 Personal and academic achievement is celebrated within the school community, ensuring that every student is supported in reaching their potential.
-The consistent support and excellent teaching standards at Archbishop Holgate’s are reflected in the outstanding results, and also in the confidence that students develop to believe in their abilities and the opportunities that are awaiting them after they finish their time here.
-Moreover, the school takes the time to nurture every child and enable them to become enthusiastic and well-rounded individuals that enjoy contributing to their community, a trait that pupils will carry forward into the rest of their lives.
+The consistent support and excellent teaching standards at Archbishop Holgate’s are reflected in the outstanding results and also in the confidence that students develop to believe in their abilities and the opportunities that are awaiting them after they finish their studies here.
+Moreover, the school takes the time to nurture every child and enable them to become enthusiastic and well-rounded individuals that enjoy contributing to their community, a trait that students will carry forward into the rest of their lives.

-We also believe that the school is outstanding due to the opportunities it offers, including extra-curricular clubs, programmes such as NCS and the Duke of Edinburgh Award, and a wide variety of trips which cater for the wide range of students that come to Archbishop Holgate’s School.
+We also believe that the school is outstanding due to the opportunities it offers, including extra-curricular clubs, programmes such as the Duke of Edinburgh Award, and a variety of trips which cater for the wide range of students that come to Archbishop Holgate’s School.
 The range of trips across a broad subject and cultural spectrum offer valuable and enriching experiences which truly enhance education.
-Between us as Head Boy and Head Girl, we have visited Geneva, Switzerland ,Cape Town and South Africa – both providing incredible and interesting experiences that shaped us as students.
+Between us, as School Captains, we have visited France, Spain, London and have both completed the Bronze Duke of Edinburgh Award – all of which provided enriching and interesting experiences that have helped shape us as students.

-We are both very proud of our school and the Christian Values that it embodies.
-The generous array of opportunities that are offered to every student work towards creating well rounded individuals who thrive in a caring and holistic school community.
+We are both very proud of our school and the Christian values that it embodies.
+The generous array of opportunities that are offered to every student work towards creating well-rounded individuals who thrive in a caring and holistic school environment as they also thrive in the wider community.